 When does a singer need a music lawyer?

-Music Lawyer – When does a Singer needs a Music Lawyer?
 As you, as a musician become more successful you may find yourself thinking ‘when do I need a music lawyer?’
 There are many times during your career you may need a music lawyer to help you with your music career.
-In essence if an agreement is offered to you get it checked out before signing.
+In essence, if an agreement is offered to you get it checked out before signing.
 Below are some stages when you’ll need to seek legal advice!
 Make sure the music lawyer is a music industry specialist and ideally comes recommended.

-Having said that with song writing PRS and MCPS give guidelines based around splitting the song ownership this may cut as 50% melody and 50% written lyrics.
-If of course one or more have written and contributed to the melody and lyrics you will have to pro rota the percentages.
-It would perhaps be a lot cheaper to agree these guidelines and percentages without the need for a music lawyer, as it will save money but where agreement cannot be made the music lawyer will be able to advice and draft agreements.
+Having said that with songwriting PRS and MCPS give guidelines based around splitting the song ownership this may cut as 50% melody and 50% written lyrics.
+If of course one or more has written and contributed to the melody and lyrics you will have to pro rota the percentages.
+It would perhaps be a lot cheaper to agree on these guidelines and percentages without the need for a music lawyer, as it will save money but where agreement cannot be made the music lawyer will be able to advise and draft agreements.
 Just be aware technically you will need a different music lawyer for each party i.e. everyone who contributed to the song otherwise this could be a conflict of interests and of course this will double or treble the music lawyer fees.

 You won’t need a manager until you’ve established yourself well in the music industry, but when that happens it’s likely you’ll be approached by a few management companies all at once.
 As soon as you get an offer, get a music lawyer!
 There have been times when not having a music lawyer read over the contract has left an act poor even after they’ve left the manager.
 Be cautious and don’t rush into things just because you’re excited about the opportunity.

 Before signing a record deal